Places to Eat Whangarei© Unsplash

 Where to Eat: Restaurants in Whangarei

-A trendy setting and awesome garden bar to match, Split Bar & Restaurant (15 Rathbone Street) is a good go-to for Kiwi cuisine and a casual yet classy vibe.
+With a trendy setting and an awesome garden bar to match, Split Bar & Restaurant (15 Rathbone Street) is a good go-to for Kiwi cuisine and a casual yet classy vibe.
+For a waterfront setting and something for everyone (including vegans and gluten-free), check out The QUAY Kitchen (31 Quayside) boasting creative menus for brunch, lunch and dinner.

 For something even more casual yet a great vibe for family get-togethers, relax with a craft beer and hearty pub grub at The Butter Factory (8 Butter Factory Lane).
 We also like the stone grill experience of Jimmy Jack’s Rib Shack and Craft Bar (117 Bank Street) along with its American-meets-Kiwi menu.